SCPR/static-projects/timelines/README.md

 Roughly 95 percent of the content preparation takes place in the Google spreadsheet using a handy [template](https://docs.google.com/spreadsheet/ccc?key=0An8W63YKWOsxdEVHUDliRmZFMC1ZOWZhVUZFMEp6TUE&usp=drive_web#gid=0) that will get you started.
 The rest of the work involves changing some configuration settings in a JavaScript file.
 Don't worry - you got this.

+That said, the remaining 5 percent involves gettting your machine setup with the tools and scripts necessary to make the 95 percent flow smoothly. *Probably a poor way to explain things, but you get the idea*

 Follow the steps below to build, deploy and publish your very own timeline.
 And you'll want to check out the [tool we made](https://github.com/SCPR/timeline-data-generator) that queries KPCC's [content API](https://github.com/SCPR/api-docs) to create a csv file that can be used to kickstart a timeline.

 <a name="configuring-your-machine"></a>